Date published: 31 August, 2017

 If a landowner within the project area will not participate in the project then the project may still go ahead but the proposal must outline if this exclusion will affect the objective of the proposal.

-A final project plan, including a map, must be submitted to and approved by Forestry Commission Scotland.
+A final project plan, including a map, must be submitted to and approved by Scottish Forestry.

 Applications can be submitted by either a facilitator on behalf of a group or a group of landowners / organisation that wishes to appoint a facilitator, such as: